BYLAWS OF THE CAMPUS SUSTAINABILITY FUND

 Each member of the Committee, with the exception of the chair, shall be appointed at the end of spring quarter for one academic year to begin the following fall quarter, the chair shall enter office at the end of spring quarter to assist the coordinator over the summer.

-• Student Officers (Chair and Vice Chair) will hold office for one academic year.
+• Student Officers (Chair and Vice Chair) will hold office terms for one academic year.
+Students can hold either of these leadership positions for up to 2 academic years total during their tenure at UW (undergrad or graduate).

 • Faculty & Staff terms will run from the first day of fall quarter for 1 year.
 If an ex-officio advisory changes offices during their term, their appointing office is responsible for finding a replacement.

-Student Committee members may serve no more than two consecutive terms, but the total number of terms they may serve is not limited.
+Student Committee members may serve no more than two consecutive years, but the total number of terms they may serve is not limited.
+Students may serve a third consecutive year on the Committee if the third year is in the role of the Chair position.

 Section 1.5.1 – Interim Advisory Committee

 It is required that interim advisory committee members have either served on the CSF committee the previous academic year or been appointed to serve on the committee for the subsequent academic year.
+In the event that there are not a minimum of 4 Committee Members available to serve in the interim capacity, the Committee chair will appoint up to 3 Members from the CSF staff to serve in the Summer interim Committee role.
 Any votes made by the interim advisory committee must adhere to the rules of quorum set by the full committee.

 All student members of the Committee must be registered (full- or part-time) students at the UW Seattle campus during their term of office and remain enrolled through Spring quarter.
 Staff and faculty members of the Committee must be currently employed by the UW Seattle campus.